Indo-China deadlock and the problem at Finger 4

 India-China are properly handling border issue says Chinese official

 While China has raised the issue of the bridge constructed by India, the latter has spoken about the bunker of the People's Liberation Army.
-Moreover the Chinese have refused to withdraw its troops from Finger 4 on the bank of the Pangong Tso lake and also demolish the bunker and a moat like structure.
+Moreover the Chinese have refused to withdraw its troops from Finger 4 on the bank of the Pangong Tso lake and also demolish the bunker and a moat-like structure.

-Meanwhile India too has rejected China's demand to stop construction of a bridge over a rivulet.
+Meanwhile, India too has rejected China's demand to stop construction of a bridge over a rivulet.
 The bridge is under construction on one of the roads that India is building along the disputed boundary with China.

 India has maintained during the talks with China that it is its sovereign right to do so.
 The Corps of Commanders of both sides are likely to meet again.
 Further diplomatic channels have also opened up and more meetings are likely soon.